Udith-Gayan/Decentralized-Hotel-Booking-System/README.md

     └── settings.json
 ```

-The **_core-services_** folder contains the helper-service classes to connect with SQlite database and XRP ledger.
+The **_core-services_** folder contains the helper-service classes to connect with the SQlite database and XRP ledger.

 The **_booking_contract.js_** file is the starting point of the contract and during every round of the consensus, this smart contract runs from the beginning.
 ```javascript